 I first heard about JCU when my mother’s colleague told me that her daughter, Giulia, was about to graduate.
 I chose JCU because it looked like the only way to study business and finance in an American university in Italy.
-Plus, I trusted Giulia’s opinion that JCU was the most elite university in Italy.
+Plus, I trusted Giulia’s opinion that JCU was one of the best universities in Italy.
 Now I know that she was right.

 One of the best parts about studying at John Cabot is that you get to enjoy a “Little America” in the heart of Rome.
 You also have the opportunity to make friends from all over the world.
 Without John Cabot, I would have never had the chance to build such long-lasting friendships that have helped me grow and approach both life and people in a completely different way.